-Upon completion of the IPO on May 12, 2014, the Partnership entered into an omnibus agreement with GasLog, our general partner and certain of our other subsidiaries.
-The omnibus agreement governs among other things (i) when and the extent to which the Partnership and GasLog may compete against each other, (ii) the time and the value at which the Partnership may exercise the right to purchase certain offered vessels by GasLog (iii) certain rights of first offer granted to GasLog to purchase any of its vessels on charter for less than five full years from the Partnership and vice versa and (iv) GasLog's provisions of certain indemnities to the Partnership.
+Partnership may exercise the right to purchase certain offered vessels by GasLog (iii) certain rights of first offer granted to GasLog to purchase any of its vessels on charter for less than five full years from the Partnership and vice versa and (iv) GasLog's provisions of certain indemnities to the Partnership.
 On September 29, 2014, June 26, 2015, October 27, 2016, March 9, 2017, May 25, 2017, August 30, 2017, March 3, 2018, October 24, 2018 and March 7, 2019, the Partnership exercised the option to acquire (i) the Methane Rita Andrea and the Methane Jane Elizabeth, (ii) the Methane Alison Victoria, the Methane Shirley Elisabeth and the Methane Heather Sally, (iii) the GasLog Seattle (iv) the GasLog Greece, (v) the GasLog Geneva, (vi) the Solaris, (vii) the GasLog Gibraltar, (viii) the Methane Becki Anne and (ix) the GasLog Glasgow, respectively.

-15. Commitments and Contingencies
+14. Commitments and Contingencies

-Future gross minimum lease payments receivable in relation to non-cancellable time charter agreements for vessels in operation as of December 31, 2019, are as follows (30 off-hire days are assumed when each vessel will undergo scheduled dry-docking; in addition, early delivery of the vessels by the charterers or any exercise of the charterers' options to extend the terms of the charters are not accounted for):
+Future gross minimum lease payments receivable in relation to non-cancellable time charter agreements for vessels in operation as of December 31, 2020, are as follows (30 off-hire days are assumed when each vessel will undergo scheduled dry-docking; in addition, early delivery of the vessels by the charterers or any exercise of the charterers' options to extend the terms of the charters are not accounted for):